zopefoundation/zope.schema/docs/fields.rst

 "getTermByToken".
 If a vocabulary is small, it can also support the `zope.schema.interfaces.IIterableVocabulary` interface.

-A start to a vocabulary implementation that may do all you need for many simple tasks may be found in `zope.schema.vocabulary.SimpleVocabulary`.
+`zope.schema.vocabulary.SimpleVocabulary` is a vocabulary implementation that may do all you need for many simple tasks.
 The vocabulary interface is simple enough that writing a custom vocabulary is not too difficult itself.

 See `zope.schema.vocabulary.TreeVocabulary` for another ``IBaseVocabulary`` supporting vocabulary that provides a nested,